SpektraSystems/Azure-SQL-Database-Security-Demo/Exercise-3-Protect Data-readme.md

 ![](images/sqlihints(2).png)

-5. Pick one of them and paste in the search box and select Search.
+5. Pick the third one of them and paste in the search box and select Search.

 ![](images/searchbox.png)